 The Magic of Philodendrons

-Translation: your philodendron is supposed to change.
-New leaves often glow brighter, then settle down.
+Your philodendron is supposed to change.
+New leaves often arrive brighter, softer, or warmer, then mature into their final color over several weeks.

 Philodendron gloriosum